TomRyan-321/falcon-container-sensor-pull/README.md

+## This repository has been archived, the code is now maintained under the official CrowdStrike Github Account here: https://github.com/CrowdStrike/falcon-scripts/tree/main/bash/containers/falcon-container-sensor-pull

 # falcon-container-sensor-pull
 ## Bash script to pull latest Falcon Container or Node Kernel Mode DaemonSet Sensor from the CrowdStrike Container Registry to your local docker images